Skip to content

 Tulane’s defense has held opponents to about 325 yards and 20 points per game this year, which are both near the top of the AAC.
 The Green Wave also have 11 interceptions, 22 sacks, and seven fumble recoveries this year.

-With wide receiver Dante Wright questionable with a knee injury, the Owls will need their rushing attack to take a step and to find playmakers to fill Wright’s place.
+With wide receiver Dante Wright questionable with a knee injury, the Owls will need their rushing attack to take a step up and find playmakers to fill Wright’s place.
 However, any slowing down against the Green Wave could mean disaster in New Orleans.

 A potent offense starts with Simon and radiates the rest of the unit.
 Fortunately for them, he believes this team can keep it a tight game against Tulane.